enorms/lifekaizen.github.io/pages/digital-art.md

 - I didn't actually have the skills to build an iOS app (yet)

 I still think this an opportunity for: passionate about art, can write Apple TV app.

+\* [Meural](https://meural.netgear.com/) was making a frame and was purchased by Netgear, perhaps it can function as a router.